Why Mykonos Still Deserves a Detour in 2026

 Mykonos bears a sultry reputation, that of a party island saturated with clubs and yachts.
 Yet, beyond the crowds of Chora and the packed beaches of Psarou and Paradise Beach, the island hides addresses where Cycladic luxury rediscovers its primal essence.
 The palaces we have selected occupy preserved bays, Kalo Livadi, Agios Ioannis, Elia Beach, where the view of Délos replaces the noise of jet-skis.
 Mileo boasts the island's highest Booking score (9.8/10), Ethereum Mykonos has just opened in Psarou with a discretion that stands out in this noisy district, Koukoumi offers Greece's first 100% vegan 5-star experience in Ano Mera.
-We come here for the white suspended suites, infinity pools facing the sunset, Cycladic spas and tables that rival those in Athens.
+We come here for the white suites suspended in the air, infinity pools facing the sunset, Cycladic spas and tables that rival those of Athens.

-The promise holds if one accepts two realities: rates climb fast (count 800 to 1 500 € per night in high season for a sea-view suite), and the ideal season plays out over three months (May, June, September).
+The promise holds if one accepts two realities: rates climb quickly (count 800 to 1 500 € per night in high season for a sea-view suite), and the ideal season plays out over three months (May, June, September).
 The rest of the year, either the island shuts down (November to March), or it overheats (July-August, with temperatures at 35 °C and crowds that triple).
 The hotels we recommend are all 10-20 minutes from the airport, accessible by private taxi (40-60 €) or organised transfer.
 None is in Chora itself, which guarantees calm but requires a rental car (50-80 €/day) to explore the island.

 When to Go: the Narrow Window of Cycladic Luxury

-Mykonos has two opposing faces depending on the season.
+Mykonos knows two opposing faces depending on the season.
 May, June and September offer optimal conditions: temperatures between 24 and 28 °C, sea at 21-23 °C, golden light at day's end, crowds absent.
-The palaces apply mid-range rates (30 to 40% cheaper than July-August), beach restaurants like Scorpios and Alemagou run at full tilt without the scrum, sunsets over Délos are contemplated without sharing.
+The palaces apply mid-range rates (30 to 40% cheaper than July-August), beach restaurants like Scorpios and Alemagou run at full tilt without the crush, sunsets over Délos are contemplated without sharing.
 October remains feasible but winds pick up (the meltemi blows hard), some properties close after the 15th.

 | Month | Temperature | Crowds | Average Sea-View Suite Rate | Our Verdict |